Should I give my web developer my username and password? On the surface of it, this seems like quite the quandary.

 - Enter a username for the new user

-Please enter the username as ‘ipegg‘ (without the inverted commas).
+If you’re granting me access to your site, enter the username as ‘ipegg‘ (without the inverted commas).
+Otherwise use the name of your developer – natch!
 Once set, the username cannot be changed.

 - Enter an email address